Awesome Omega-3: Essential Fatty Acids Benefit the Brain, Heart, and MoreDr. Zoltan P. Rona, MD, M.Sc. February 1, 2023

 Omega-3 fatty acids are also often referred to as essential fatty acids (EFAs) or polyunsaturated fatty acids (PUFAs).
 EFAs make up at least 60% of the mass of our brains.
 These are called essential because our bodies cannot produce them from other nutrients, and must therefore be obtained from either diet or supplements.
 They are needed as basic elements of our cell membranes, controlling the inflammatory response and hence, pain and the spread of disease.
 They also mediate the immune response, control hormone production, and regulate nerve transmission.

 The ideal ratio of omega-6 to omega-3 fatty acids is 1:1.
-The standard North American diet, due to the over-consumption of breads, cereals, eggs, poultry, nuts, and vegetable oils such as safflower, corn, soy, and sunflower from processed foods, has a ratio of between 20:1 and 30:1.
+Due to over-consumption of breads, cereals, eggs, poultry, nuts, and vegetable oils such as safflower, corn, soy, and sunflower from processed foods, the standard North American diet has a ratio of between 20:1 and 30:1.
 This relative omega-3 deficiency is believed to be the cause of numerous health problems.

 Why are so many people recommending and using omega-3 oils?
 Conventional doctors will usually only recommend something if there is enough evidence to warrant a prescription.
 Numerous epidemiological studies and randomized clinical trials have documented the benefits of certain amounts of the omega-3 oils known as EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic Acid) in several major areas: